 These are all frequently asked questions on our travel forum as well as in emails I receive daily.

 Getting to Hvar Island

 To get to the island you have to take a ferry.
-There are four ferry ports to the Island: Hvar Town, Stari Grad, Jelsa and Sucuraj .
+There are four ferry ports to the Island: Hvar Town, Stari Grad, Jelsa and Sucuraj.
 All ferries arrive and depart from these places.
 There are ferries to Hvar from Split, Vis, Brac, Korcula, Mljet and Dubrovnik as well as from Ancona in Italy.
-Read my recent article about getting to Dubrovnik from Hvar + Location of island of Hvar (map) + Bus timetables for island of Hvar
+Read my recent article about getting to Dubrovnik from Hvar + Location of the island of Hvar (map)

 Ferries to Hvar:

-- Update: check an excellent new site about ferries in Croatia where you can find all ferry schedules of Croatian ferries, including exhaustive list of Ferries to Hvar Island with all latest schedules/timetables and prices + also check timetable for Ancona, Italy to Hvar (Stari grad) Ferries
+Update: check an excellent new site about ferries in Croatia where you can find all ferry schedules of Croatian ferries, including an exhaustive list of Ferries to Hvar Island with all latest schedules/timetables and prices + also see timetable for Ancona, Italy to Hvar (Stari grad) Ferries

 Map of Hvar: